Get insider access

 3.9 Vlogging

 The RICOH GR III isn't suitable for vlogging.
 While it's very portable and easy to carry around, it can't shoot in 4k, and its FHD video quality is underwhelming.
-It also has a fixed screen, so you can't easily monitor yourself while recording.
+It also has a fixed screen, so you can't monitor yourself while recording.
 Also, its autofocus system doesn't support any tracking features in video, making it nearly impossible to keep yourself in focus while vlogging with the lens facing you.
 It also tends to overheat and shut down when recording continuously for longer periods.

 Pros